oneapi-src/oneAPI-samples/DirectProgramming/C++/StructuredGrids/iso3dfd_omp_offload/README.md

                                 	: OR TILE sizes for OMP Offload Iterations                     	: No. of timesteps.

-### Example of Output with default baseline version
+### Example of Output with the default baseline version
 ```
 Grid Sizes: 256 256 256
 Tile sizes ignored for OMP Offload